GMHDBJD/nethack/README.md

     - There are 3 modes which have a different number of levels.The maps are all randomly generated.
     - You will win the game if you get the yendor or lose the game when your HP down to 0.
     - You can hurt a monstre only if you predict the monstre's movement and lanch an attack.
-    - Monstre can only move in the room.
+    - Monstre can only move in four directions and only move in the room.
     - The monstre's attack is a suicide attack.
 You will be hurt if the monstre hit you.
     - Some doors can't be open.
 #